 "Yes," replied Jesus and Abel together.

-They looked at the pool as insects went this way and that across its surface, never falling in but actually walking on water.
+They looked at the pool as insects went this way and that across its surface, walking on the water.

 "I did that once," said Jesus.